uboslinux/ubos-website/content/docs/development/setup/utm.md

 * Download a virtual machine and run it in UTM.
 It has all the tools you are going to need pre-installed -- build tools, git, IDE etc.
-* In the virtual machine, run a single script, and you will have a {{% gl mesh %}}
+* In the virtual machine, run a single script to customize your setup for different types of things you might want to develop on UBOS.
-  site running that's even pre-configured for debugging.

 Easy, right?